[Standards] Security implications of entity capabilities

 > I suspect most implementations will simply cache the first response

-> If, for instance, e2e encryption is advertised by a
+> they get.
+If, for instance, e2e encryption is advertised by a

 > capability, it will be relatively straightforward to induce two nodes